European Neighbourhood Policy - South - tourism statistics

 The number of bed places available in hotels and similar accommodation establishments provides one measure of a country’s capacity to attract tourists; note that official tourism statistics include business travellers as tourists alongside individuals travelling for pleasure or other reasons.

-The eight ENP-South countries for which data are shown in Table 1 had a combined total of 1.1 million bed places (the latest information for seven of the countries relates to 2015 or 2016, while data for Lebanon are from 2011).
-By comparison, there were 13.5 million bed places in hotels and similar accommodation establishments in the EU-28 in 2015.
+The eight ENP-South countries for which data are shown in Table 1 had a combined total of 1.1 million bed places (the latest information relates to 2016 or 2017).
+By comparison, there were 13.9 million bed places in hotels and similar accommodation establishments in the EU-28 in 2017.

-Among the ENP-South countries, Tunisia, Morocco and Egypt (both 2015 data) had the highest number of bed places in hotels and similar accommodation establishments, with 205-235 thousand each.
-In Israel and Algeria there were over 100 thousand bed places each, while there were 93 thousand bed places in Lebanon (2011 data) and 54 thousand in Jordan.
-The lowest levels of capacity were recorded for Palestine, with 15 thousand bed places available (see Table 1).
+Among the ENP-South countries, Morocco, Tunisia and Egypt (all 2016 data) had the highest number of bed places in hotels and similar accommodation establishments, with between 202 000 and 243 000 each.
+In Israel, Lebanon (2016 data) and Algeria there were over 100 000 bed places each.
+The lowest levels of capacity were recorded for Jordan and Palestine, with 29 000 and 16 000 bed places available respectively (see Table 1).

-Figure 1 provides information on the development of the number of bed places in hotels and similar accommodation establishments over the period 2006-2016.
-Developments in Egypt were quite irregular, with an increase through to 2009, three successive years of reductions to 2012, a rebound in 2013 and then two more years of reductions, such that the total number of bed places was 20 % lower in 2015 than it had been in 2006.
-Apart from Egypt, all of the other ENP-South countries reported an overall growth in their respective number of bed places between 2006 and 2015 or 2016.
-There was a small decline in bed capacity in the early years of this period in Israel, followed by an upswing between 2012 and 2016.
-By contrast, in Tunisia, capacity initially increased, but stabilised between 2009 and 2015 before falling in 2016.
-In Algeria and Jordan there was a fairly regular, moderate upwards development, while in Morocco and Palestine there were also regular, but stronger increases, as their number of bed places increased by about three-quarters over the 10-year period under consideration.
-For comparison, the number of bed places in hotels and similar accommodation establishments in the EU-28 increased overall by 16 % during the period 2006-2015.
+Figure 1 provides information on the development of the number of bed places in hotels and similar accommodation establishments over the period 2007-2017.
+Developments in Egypt were quite irregular, with an increase through to 2009, three successive years of reductions to 2012, a rebound in 2013 and then three more years of reductions, such that the total number of bed places was 24 % lower in 2016 than it had been in 2007.
+Apart from Egypt, the only other ENP-South country to report a fall was Tunisia, where bed capacity was just 0.4 % lower in 2016 than in 2007.
+Elsewhere the number of bed places increased between 2007 and 2016 or 2017.
+In Israel, there was a small decline in bed capacity in the early years of this period, followed by an upswing between 2012 and 2017.
+In Algeria and Jordan there was a fairly regular, moderate upwards development, while in Morocco and Palestine there were also regular, but stronger increases, as their number of bed places increased by about three-quarters over the period under consideration.
+Data for Lebanon are incomplete, but show a very large increase in bed places between 2007 and 2011 followed by a more moderate increase through until 2016.
+For comparison, the number of bed places in hotels and similar accommodation establishments in the EU-28 increased overall by 17 % during the period 2007-2017.

 Figure 2 presents another measure for analysing the number of bed places in hotels and similar establishments, providing this information in relation to the size of the national population.
-The EU-28 recorded a higher capacity of bed places than any of the ENP-South countries, with an average of 27 bed places in hotels and similar accommodation establishments per 1 000 inhabitants in 2015.
+The EU-28 recorded a higher capacity of bed places than any of the ENP-South countries, with an average of 27 bed places in hotels and similar accommodation establishments per 1 000 inhabitants in 2017.
 Tunisia came closest to the EU-28 average, with 21 bed places in hotels and similar accommodation establishments per 1 000 inhabitants in 2016, reflecting the importance of tourism to the Tunisian economy; note that this value includes also bed places in specialised establishments and campsites.
-In Israel, the capacity of bed places was a little over half the level in the EU-28, while in Morocco (2015 data) and Jordan it was about one quarter of the EU-28 level.
-Despite the increase in the number of bed places in nearly all of the ENP-South countries in terms of absolute figures, in four countries (Tunisia, Jordan, Egypt and Israel) the capacity of bed places available per 1 000 inhabitants decreased in the period shown in Figure 2 because of faster population growth.
+In Israel, the capacity of bed places was a little over half the level in the EU-28, while in Morocco (2016 data) it was about one quarter of the EU-28 level.
+Despite the increase in the number of bed places in nearly all of the ENP-South countries in terms of absolute figures, in four countries (Tunisia, Egypt, Israel and Jordan) the capacity of bed places available per 1 000 inhabitants decreased during the period shown in Figure 2, as population growth outstripped any increase in bed places.

-The largest number of arrivals of non-residents in hotels and similar accommodation establishments across the ENP-South countries (see Table 2 for data availability) was recorded by Egypt, with 7.4 million arrivals in 2014; while this was considerably less than the number of arrivals recorded in 2010 it was an increase compared with the previous year.
-Morocco had the second largest number of arrivals, 4.2 million in 2014, while in 2016 Israel and Tunisia recorded 2.8 million and 2.3 million arrivals respectively.
+The largest number of arrivals of non-residents in hotels and similar accommodation establishments across the ENP-South countries in 2017 or nearest year (see Table 2 for data availability) was recorded by Egypt, with 7.4 million arrivals in 2014; while this was considerably less than the number of arrivals recorded in 2010 it was an increase compared with the previous year.
+Israel had the second largest number of arrivals among ENP-South countries, 3.7 million in 2017, while in 2016 Morocco and Tunisia recorded 2.9 million and 2.3 million arrivals respectively.
 These figures can be compared with a total of 297 million arrivals of non-residents at hotels and similar accommodation establishments in the EU-28 in 2016.

-Among the ENP-South countries for which data are available, the highest number of outbound trips taken by tourists was recorded for Israel at 6.8 million in 2016.
-There were 5.3 million outbound trips made by tourists from Egypt — the most populous of the ENP-South countries —the same year, ahead of Algeria with 4.5 million (see Table 3).
+Among the ENP-South countries for which data are available, the highest number of outbound trips taken by tourists was recorded for Egypt at 8.1 million in 2017 while there were 7.6 million outbound trips made by tourists from Israel in the same year, ahead of Jordan 6.9 million (see Table 3).

-Developments for the number of outbound tourist trips between 2006 and 2016 are shown in Figure 6.
-With the exceptions of Algeria and Egypt there was an uneven expansion in the number of outbound tourist trips.
-Algeria recorded the strongest overall growth, with its number of outbound tourists more than trebling during these 10 years.
-Among the ENP-South countries for which a relatively long time series is available, Israel was the only country that recorded a lower number of departures in the most recent year for which data are available when compared with the situation in 2006: the number of departures fell strongly in 2008, 2011 and again in 2016.
+Developments for the number of outbound tourist trips between 2007 and 2017 are shown in Figure 6.
+With the exceptions of Algeria and Egypt there was an uneven development.
+Algeria recorded the strongest overall growth, with its number of outbound tourist trips more than trebling during these 10 years.
+In Israel the number of trips increased overall by 83 % while in Lebanon the number of trips in 2017 was 20 % higher than in 2007 after an uneven development.
+Among the ENP-South countries for which a relatively long time series is available, Jordan and Egypt recorded a lower number of departures in 2017 than in 2007: the number of trips fell in both countries from a peak in 2010, with the overall fall between 2007 and 2017 equalling 19 % in Jordan and reaching 23 % in Egypt.

 Tourism, in a statistical context, refers to the activity of visitors taking a trip to a destination outside their usual environment, for less than a year.
 It can be for any main purpose, including business, leisure or other personal reasons other than to be employed in the place visited.
 A tourist is a visitor that stays overnight (at least one night).